We’ve heard that the folks at Rocketfish have been making quite impressive mounts so we had to test it for ourselves.

 Price: Since it’s a fixed mount, it’s quite cheap compared to full-motion mounts that support TVs of the same sizes.

-TV size and weight: It can support TVs that range from 37 inches all the way up to 70 inches.
+TV size and weight: In our testing, It can support TVs that range from 37 inches all the way up to 70 inches.
 The maximum weight capacity for this mount is 88 pounds.

 Mount type: It’s a fixed mount.
 Hence, it does not provide any motion options for your TV at all.
 It’s perfect for smaller rooms but if you want motion from your mount, then this mount is not for you.